MattiaPT/algorithms/README.md

-This is the repository, where I will be implementing and playing arount with Algorithms learnt in the *algorithms & datastructures* lectures.
+This is the repository, where I will be implementing and playing around with Algorithms learnt in the *algorithms & datastructures* lectures.¨